telerik/teststudio-docs/docs/features/elements-explorer/find-element.md

 When an action is recorded against an element from a web page or WPF application, or an element is explicitly added to the Elements repository from the DOM explorer, Test Studio generates a **Find Expression**, which then uses to locate that element during execution.

 In certain scenarios the automatically generated find expression may be ineffective, because locates multiple elements on the active window, or may use dynamically generated attributes, which are unreliable by the next test execution.
-In such cases you may require to adjust the find expression manually, so that it reflects the specifics of the application under test.
+In such cases you may require adjusting the find expression manually, so that it reflects the specifics of the application under test.

-## Version 2019 R1 and Later
+## Version 2019 R1 and Later (Standalone Application Only)

 ### Edit the Find Expression of an Element